pastly/blackjack-web/README.md

 # Notes for deploying to AWS

-In a fresh virtualenv,
-install latest flask and gunicorn.

-Update `requirements.txt`:
+Whenever you install a new package into the virtualenv, update `requirements.txt`:

     pip freeze | grep -v pkg-resources > requirements.txt